 India presents a tremendous opportunity with its large base of youth entering the workforce and in turn the consumer space.
 The main thing which I like about the Indian market is that the people are aspiring and willing to learn.
 The talent pool is well educated and energetic.
 There are many opportunities for innovative business models to thrive and disrupt the norm.
 Western business models may work in India, but to be truly successful, they have to re-invent to adapt to the Indian sensibilities.
 Innovation in India will thrive with the discerning consumer who is brand conscious yet price sensitive and always loves a good deal.
 Moreover, the large market enables an entrepreneur to quickly validate a new concept by getting some meaningful and timely feedback.

 It’s great to see the Prime Minister and the Government recognizing the evolving start-up culture in the country.
-There are lot of things that they could do to help the ecosystem.
+There are a lot of things that they could do to help the ecosystem.
 Like, make it easier to invest in start-ups, give them tax breaks, provide more government grants, and start incubators around the country, not just in metro cities, where people can come and access mentoring resources.
-I’m glad that that the PM also sees innovation and entrepreneurship as the key to jobs – this mindset itself will be great for the ecosystem.
+I’m glad that the PM also sees innovation and entrepreneurship as the key to jobs – this mindset itself will be great for the ecosystem.

 What are the projects that you’re currently working on?